Skip advert

 Motorway driving and long-distance comfort

-At the national limit, the Mokka struggles a bit to keep things calm, thanks to suspension that reacts quite sharply to bumps in the road.
-Hit an expansion joint, and the car will bob up on its springs and dampers as they struggle to absorb the impact.
-Find a smooth piece of tarmac and the Mokka is fine, with minimal road or wind noise, while the petrol engines are fairly hushed, too.
+At the national limit, every Mokka struggles a bit to keep things calm, thanks to suspension that reacts quite sharply to bumps in the road.
+Hit an expansion joint, and the regular cars will bob up on its springs and dampers as they struggle to absorb the impact.
+The GSE, meanwhile, will send an unceremonious thud through to the cabin.
+Find a smooth piece of tarmac, though, and the Mokka is fine, with minimal road or wind noise, while the petrol engines are fairly hushed, too.

 Skip advert